Brewers vs. Dodgers Player Props Betting Odds

 Adames Stats

-- Adames has put up 30 hits with four doubles, seven home runs and 19 walks.
-He has driven in 23 runs with two stolen bases.
+- Willy Adames has 30 hits with four doubles, seven home runs, 19 walks and 23 RBI.
+He's also stolen two bases.

 Adames Recent Games